-Matt: So, you believe that the soul preexisted, is an emanation from God, that you are divine in nature, and that we reincarnate.
+Matt: So, you believe that the soul preexisted is an emanation from God and that you are divine in nature and that we reincarnate.
 That is very unbiblical.

 Watcher: God said to Jeremiah before you where born I knew you.

 Matt: He was referring to salvific acknowledge.
-God never says he knows an unbeliever.
+God never says that He knows an unbeliever.

 Watcher: That is your interpretation